 Co-Chair, Caribbean Practice Group

-Nadia is a litigation associate at WeirFoulds.
-She is Co-Chair of the Caribbean Practice Group, a team that handles a wide variety of matters with a particular emphasis on multi-jurisdictional litigation involving complex corporate and commercial disputes in various jurisdictions including the Eastern Caribbean, Central America and the US.
+Nadia is co-chair of the Caribbean Practice Group at WeirFoulds LLP.
+She is part of a team that focuses on multi-jurisdictional litigation involving complex corporate and commercial disputes in various jurisdictions including the Eastern Caribbean, Central America and the US.

-Nadia has a keen interest in Constitutional litigation and is spearheading WeirFoulds’ pro bono human rights litigation initiative in the Caribbean which contemplates Constitutional challenges to current legislation offending fundamental rights in international law.
+Nadia also has a keen interest in Constitutional litigation and spearheads WeirFoulds’ pro bono human rights litigation initiative in the Caribbean which contemplates Constitutional challenges to current legislation offending fundamental rights in international law.

 Represented the minority shareholder of a Nevis LLC with respect to a claim for relief from unfair prejudice in hard-fought litigation in Nevis and the Commercial Division of the Eastern Caribbean Supreme Court in BVI, and in contemporaneous related actions in Belize and the US.